drbfraser/CRADLE-Platform/docs/development.md

 # Run unit tests
 python -m pytest tests
 ```

-Note: There is also a remote test that checks code formatting using black.
+> Test are also ran in the CI/CD pipeline, which checks code formatting using `black`.
 This is not run locally by default.

 ### Code Formatting for Tests
 Ensure your code passes formatting checks by running: